Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/thinking-about-data-structures.md

 ---

-## Why are Data Structures important?
+## Why Study DS?

 Data structures are the bones of our program

-Choosing a DS that matches the problem will make it easy to write clean, efficient code
+Choosing a DS that matches the problem will make it **easy** to write clean, efficient code

+You may need to customize a DS to your specific problem

 ---

-## What do we get from studying Data Structures

-Knowledge of specific data structures
+## Why Study DS?

 Opportunity to practice...